Zack-911/Nucleus/commands/roleplay/blush.md

 ---
-description: show that you blushing using a gif
+description: Feeling shy suddenly?
+Well express it by a GIF!
 layout:
   title:
     visible: true